 This kit features a low amp draw from your 12V battery, to inflate tires faster using its maximum pressure of 120 PSI.
 It comes with a tire pressure monitoring gauge for safe and convenient inflating.
 Additionally, it comes with different valves for a variety of applications.

-It cannot inflate tires of more than 31 inches.
-You have to wait for it to cool for 40 minutes after every use.
-It cannot be plugged in through your vehicle’s cigarette lighter.
+- You have to wait for it to cool for 40 minutes after every use

 Why Trust Us